Course overview

 Year 1 entry

-96-112 points, including a creative subject, from any combination of recognised Level 3 qualifications.
-Consideration is also given to students without formal qualifications but with evidence of practical illustration experience at an appropriate level.
-Applicants are invited to share a portfolio where applicable to show creative skills in illustration.
+96-112 points, including a creative subject, from any combination of recognised Level 3 qualifications and a creative portfolio showing skills in your chosen discipline.
+Digital portfolios are accepted but you are given the opportunity to attend a session on campus to discuss your portfolios with our staff.
+Consideration is also given to students without formal qualifications but with evidence of practical subject experience at an appropriate level.

-Applicants are invited join us on campus for an applicant day, enabling you to see our illustration facilities, meet staff and students and learn more about studying at Teesside University.
+Applicants are invited join us on campus for an applicant day, enabling you to see our illustration facilities, share your portfolio with academics from our illustration team, meet staff and students and learn more about studying at Teesside University.

 Non-EU international students who need a student visa to study in the UK should check our web pages on UKVI-compliant English language requirements.
 The University also provides pre-sessional English language courses to help you meet the English language requirements.